dafny-lang/dafny/docs/DafnyRef/Types.md

 ```

 If possible, Dafny compilers will represent values of the newtype using
-a native data type for the sake of efficiency.
+a native type for the sake of efficiency.
 This action can
 be inhibited or a specific native data type selected by
 using the `{:nativeType}` attribute, as explained in
 [Section 22.1.12](#sec-nativetype).